Tenterfield Terrier Club of Western Australia

-Sausage sizzle on Sunday 28 August 2016 at Bunnings Harrisdale.
+Sausage sizzle on Sunday 25 September 2016 at Bunnings Harrisdale for a dog rescue group.
 Support your club by coming to help for a few hours or to buy a sausage.
 Call Grace on 9497 9953 if you can help.

 The Club is proud of its tradition of accepting Tenterfields to re-house.
 Members often take on dogs that are handed in for a variety of reasons and all find new loving homes.
 Each year the club holds two sausage sizzles to raise funds for (i) junior handlers and (ii) a dog rescue organisation that is run by volunteers.
 These sausage sizzles usually raise $1000 each.

 Temperament is friendly and active.
 Tenterfields have a life span of 12-14 years, are low maintenance and recommended for families with young children and for the elderly.

 The preferred height is around 28 cm (11 inches).
 The weight should be in proportion to the dog.
 The coat is easy to care for as it is a short, smooth, single coat.

 Tenterfield Terriers are a big talent in a little package.
 They are the ideal house dog, they love being with the family, need little room indoors and can adapt to a small yard.